This is one of a two-part series. You can also learn how to automate the deployment of FeathersJS apps to Heroku.

 }

 You will also need to make sure that the database is cleaned up before every test run.
-To make that possible across platforms, first, run:
+To make that possible across platforms, run:

 npm install shx --save-dev